tenebris-tech/log2sqs/README.md

 ### Copyright

-Copyright (c) 2021 Tenebris Technologies Inc. ALl rights reserved.
+Copyright (c) 2021 Tenebris Technologies Inc. All rights reserved.

 Please see the LICENSE file for additional information.